lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* MUST be called by a member.
+- MUST be called by a member.
-* Proposal with the given id MUST be submitted into `EmergencyProtectedTimelock`
+- Proposal with the given id MUST be submitted into `EmergencyProtectedTimelock`

+---

-### Function: TiebreakerCoreCommittee.getScheduleProposalState
+### Function: `TiebreakerCoreCommittee.getScheduleProposalState`

 ```solidity
 function getScheduleProposalState(uint256 proposalId)